rejinr89/react-native-learning/README.md

 ### Challenges faced

-1. Struggled with aligning input box at bottom and aligning button
+1. Nil

 ### Learning further

-1. Learning and practicing more styling in React Native
+1. Learning and practicing more styling with Tailwind